Skip to Content

 Elliptical Machines

 These aren’t really bicycles but they offer a similar workout.
-An elliptical is characterized by two long pedals and a set of moving handlebars.
-These pedals move in tandem, allowing users to glide their feet in a smooth, circular motion.
-The handlebars, usually synchronized with the pedal movement, allow the user to push and pull, engaging both the upper and lower body simultaneously.
+An elliptical machine has two long pedals and a set of moving handlebars.
+The pedals move in a smooth, gliding, circular motion.
+The handlebars allow the rider to push and pull for some upper-body exercise.

-Some believe that the machine doesn’t provide as natural a movement as running or cycling.
-It causes your body to twist unnaturally.
+One of the benefits of elliptical machines is that they offer a low-impact, full-body workout.
+Some believe that these machines don’t provide as natural of a movement as running or cycling.
+The belief is that they cause your body to twist unnaturally.
 These are also expensive machines.

 Final Thoughts About Indoor Cycling